 Cost: Dependent on sportRegister Now

-We will offer the following intramural sports leagues for winter quarter:
+We will offer the following intramural sports leagues for spring quarter:

 - 5v5 Basketball

 - Ice Hockey